Betiiy/alx-system_engineering-devops/README.md

-shell permission
+shell permission task 1
-a script that switches the current user to the user betty
+a script that prints the effective username of the current user